-Our directors have the power to convene a general meeting of shareholders at any time.
-In addition, our directors must convene a meeting upon the request of shareholders holding not less than 10% of our paid-up capital carrying voting rights at general meetings of shareholders pursuant to section 303 of the Companies Act 2006.
-A request for a general meeting of shareholders must state the objects of the meeting and must be authenticated by the requesting shareholders and deposited at our registered office.
-If our directors fail to give notice of such meeting to shareholders with 21 days from receipt of notice, the shareholders that requested the general meeting, or any of them representing more than one-half of the total voting rights of all shareholders that requested the meeting, may themselves convene a meeting which must be called within 3 months from the date of receipt by the directors of the aforementioned notice.
-Any such meeting must be convened in the same manner, as readily as possible, as that in which meetings are to be convened by our directors.
+Our board of directors has the power to convene a general meeting of shareholders at any time.
+In addition, our board of directors must convene a meeting upon the request of shareholders holding not less than 5% of Royal Dutch Shell's paid-up capital carrying voting rights at general meetings of shareholders pursuant to section 303 of the Companies Act 2006.
+A request for a general meeting of shareholders must state the general nature of the business to be dealt with at the meeting, and must be authenticated by the requesting shareholders.
+If our board of directors fails to call such a meeting within 21 days from receipt of the relevant notice, the shareholders that requested the general meeting, or any of them representing more than one-half of the total voting rights of all shareholders that requested the meeting, may themselves convene a meeting which must be called within three months after the date on which our board of directors became subject to the requirement to call the meeting.
+Any such meeting must be convened in the same manner, as nearly as possible, as that in which meetings are required to be convened by our board of directors.